Funding Opportunities

 ESG Program Annual Competition

 The Emergency Solutions Grant (ESG) Program competitive application cycle occurs on an annual basis.
-ESG Program funding is administered by the State and is overseen by the NC ESG Program Office in the NC DHHS Division of Aging and Adult Services.
+ESG Program funding is administered by the State and is overseen by the NC ESG Office in the NC DHHS Division of Aging and Adult Services.

 The ESG Program application includes two parts: a Regional Application completed by NC Balance of State Continuum of Care (NC BoS CoC) staff and a Project Application completed by each agency seeking funding.